lleonardogr/tutoriais_aulas_s/Writerside/topics/database/Aula-DB-5-SELECT-Consultas-Básicas.md

 SELECT Nome, Email FROM Clientes WHERE Email LIKE '%@gmail.com';

 -- Nomes que contêm 'Silva'
-SELECT Nome FROM Clientes WHERE Nome LIKE '%Silva%';
+SELECT Nome FROM Clientes WHERE Nome LIKE 'Silva%';

 -- Nomes que terminam com 'Santos'
 SELECT Nome FROM Clientes WHERE Nome LIKE '%Santos';